 Triple summit hike to Freel Peak, Jobs Sister, and Jobs Peak, the first-, second-, and fourth-highest peaks in the Tahoe area (Mt.
 Rose is number three).
 This loop route is probably the easiest way to bag all three peaks in one day.
+All three peaks are on the Tahoe OGUL Peak List.

 11.75 mi (5.67 mi uphill, 4.72 mi downhill, 1.24 mi flat)